Effective suppression of parametric instabilities with decoupled broadband lasers in plasma

-To validate the above theoretical prediction, a series of 1D PIC simulations have been performed for the interactions between DBLs and homogeneous plasma.
-The plasma length is $400\lambda$ and two vacuum regions are set at the two side of the plasma.
-The initial electron temperature is $T_{e0}$ = 100eV.
-First, we take the case of the DBL with relatively high intensity, i.e., the DBL composed of 100 beamlets each with $a_i=0.004$.
-Figure 2(a) gives an example of the temporal structure when taking $a_i=0.004$, $\delta\omega=0.12\%\omega_0$, and $N=100$.
+To validate the above theory prediction, series of 1D PIC simulations have been performed in homogeneous plasma for the interactions between laser beams and plasma.
+The plasma length is $400\lambda$ and some vacuum regions are set at the two side of the plasma region.
+Figure 3(a) shows an example of the temporal structure when taking $a_i=0.004$, $\delta\omega=0.12\%\omega_0$, and $N=100$, which is the CBL mentioned above.
 It shows that there are some fluctuations in the envelope profile.
 But overall the amplitude appears around $a_{sum}=(\sum_{i=1}^N|a_{i}|^2|\omega_i|^2)^{1/2}=0.04$.
-It is to be compared with the single coherent laser beam with the same amplitude $a_{sum}=0.04$, $\Delta\omega_0=0$.
-To see the development of SRS excitation, we diagnose the backscattering light at $x=50\lambda_0$.
-The temporal envelop of the backscattered light is compared between the normal laser and DBL as shown in Fig. 2(b).
-In the case of the DBL with the bandwidth 12\%, the growth rate of backscattered light is considerably reduced.
+It is to be compared to the single coherent laser beam with the same amplitude $a_{sum}=0.04$, $\Delta\omega_0=0$.
+The temporal envelop of the backscattered light is shown in Fig. 3(b).
+The growth rate of backscattered light with the CBL is considerably reduced as compared to a normal laser beam.
 However, after certain time about $t=500\tau$, the backscattered light starts to grow quickly.
+Theoretically the growth rate for a beam with $a_i=0.004$ is found to be $\Gamma_{max}=0.0016\omega_0$, and its characteristic time is $t_c=1/\Gamma_{max}=625\tau$ with $\tau$ the laser oscillation period.
+The coupling between neighboring beamlets leads to a higher growth rate and a high SRS level.
 Finally at $t=800\tau$, the scattered light saturates at the same level as produced by normal coherent lasers.
-As discussed above, the character time for an individual beam to develop SRS is $t_c\sim600\tau>500\tau$, therefore the beams are coupled by the Langmuir wave.
-From these results, one concludes that instability can grow to a high level due to the coupling between neighboring beamlets as long as Eq.
-(6) is not satisfied.
+From these results, one concludes that instability can grow to a high level due to the coupling between neighboring beamlets for a CBL even if the overall bandwidth is very high.